 Employing literature, history, art, and religion, this Second Form course enables students to learn how these disciplines interact and have a critical impact on the human condition.
 Students will look at a wide variety of cultures and epochs (Greco-Roman, India, and China) and develop skills in writing, grammar, reading, visual interpretation, computer literacy, and library research.
 In this foundational course of study, attention is given to developing the necessary skills and habits of mind to take full advantage of the Harkness Table.
 The Harkness Table has been a feature of the Lawrenceville classroom for over seventy years, but learning through discussion rather than lecture is a new experience for many students.

 Personal Development Seminar

 As a residential community, Lawrenceville takes seriously the concerns and challenges facing adolescents, and therefore requires Third and Second Formers to take a multi-week seminar designed to help them discuss issues ranging from friendship to sexuality to substance abuse to stress—with the goal of helping them make healthy decisions.

 Full academic reports are sent home at the end of each trimester; interim reports are sent in the middle of each trimester.
 Reports include comments and grades from each teacher, indicating the student’s accomplishment, effort, and attitude.
 Interim reports are brief evaluations of the student’s academic situation at mid-term without specific grades.
-Academic work is graded on a letter scale where the minimum passing grade is D-; the median course grade is an A-.
 In addition to the formal reporting system in the middle and at the end of each term, teachers relay information about a student’s academic progress, both good and bad, to the adviser, Housemaster and the Academic Dean through reports called Academic Memos, sent at the discretion of each teacher throughout the term.